ggarg0/metro-rail/README.md

 Metro Rail App
-This application simulates the opertaions for an Metro rail bookings.
+This application simulates the operations for a Metro rail booking.
 Once successfully up and running it provides the APIs for

 1. Get the card balance for user /metro/api/balance
 2. Book a ticket and get journey details for user /metro/api/journey-details